digideskio/developer.fulcrumapp.com/_data-events/reference.md

 ### [ISLANDSCAPE](/data-events/reference/islandscape/)

 Returns true if the photo or video is in landscape mode.
-This is intended to be used inside of the `add-photo` and `add-video` events and operate on the parameter passed to the event handler.

 ### [ISPORTRAIT](/data-events/reference/isportrait/)

 Returns true if the photo or video is in portrait mode.
-This is intended to be used inside of the `add-photo` and `add-video` events and operate on the parameter passed to the event handler.

 ### [MESSAGEBOX](/data-events/reference/messagebox/)